manasdebashiskar/AllsightGraphDB/README.md

 The edge of the graph are otherwise known as relations.
 Two adjacent nodes are related to each other by diamonds.[2, 4, 5 ,8] and [3,6,7,9] make two such diamonds.

 So 4 and 5 are related to each other by 2 and 8.
 Nodes or Edges themselves don't depict the relation among nodes.
 The only small-enough entity that depicts relationship is a tripplet.

-**Tripplet** is two nodes connected by a relationship.
+A **Tripplet** is two nodes connected by a relationship.
 Both Node and relations have property.
 Armed with this information let's now discuss about the internals.

 At the heart of internal is a collection class called **Tripplet**.
 Each relationship is maintained by one such collection class.
 The class provides 3 API's that allows us to do everything that we need to do.